 Aside from the workouts themselves, the apps are easy to use and have a fun, interactive UI.
 And, I have to admit, that the photos with those fit people really give me a boost to at least try out the workouts.

 But there were also things I didn’t like.
 I felt the need for a calorie counter.
 Yes, I know, one can always download another app that shows the real count of calories.
 But, why have another app?
 Plus, this is quite a downer, especially for those who are set on burning a number of calories per week.

 Another thing, no nutrition tips & tricks.
 Every app could use something related to nutrition, where they could teach you how to eat or how much you can still eat.
 You see, some of us are foodies and “we exist, therefore we eat.”
 There could be others, but I will stop and give you something more useful.

-Beyond these 3 analysed apps, we did a deeper research into this market and deconstructed to core components that you find in the majority of these apps, in various combinations.
+Beyond these 3 analyzed apps, we did deeper research into this market and deconstructed to core components that you find in the majority of these apps, in various combinations.